Back

 Not known: drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), acute generalized exanthematous pustulosis (AGEP)

-Exceptionally, severe skin infections and soft-tissue complications can occur with chickenpox (see also "Infections and Parasitosis").
+Exceptionally, severe skin infections and soft tissue complications of varicella may occur (see also “Infections and Parasitoses”).

 Renal and urinary disorders

-Rare : Damage to kidney tissue (papillary necrosis), especially with long-term use, increased serum concentrations of uric acid in the blood.
+Rare : Damage to kidney tissue (papillary necrosis), especially with prolonged use, increased serum uric acid concentrations in the blood.

-Very rare: Decreased urinary excretion and edema formation, especially in patients with
+Very rare: Decreased urine excretion and edema formation, especially in patients with

 arterial hypertension or with renal failure, nephrotic syndrome, interstitial nephritis, which may be accompanied by acute renal failure.

-The application of MIG Jr. should be stopped if these symptoms occur or worsen.
+The use of MIG Junior should be discontinued if these symptoms occur or worsen.

-to continue monitoring the benefit/risk ratio of the medicinal product.
-From the medical professionals
+to continue monitoring the benefit/risk balance of the medicinal product.
+From healthcare professionals

-are required to report any suspected adverse reaction through the national reporting system:
+are required to report any suspected adverse reactions via the national reporting system:

 1303 Sofia